 Faster EB-5 processing with investments in rural locations or in the national interest

-Petitioners from any country (including China, India, Vietnam) can live in the U.S. within a year.
+Petitioners from any country (including China, India, Vietnam) could be living in the U.S. within a year.

-The EB-5 Reform and Integrity Act of 2022 provides opportunities for investors from all countries to receive faster Form I-526 processing and immediately available “set-aside” visas — a huge advantage for investors from backlogged countries like China, India and Vietnam.
+The EB-5 Reform and Integrity Act of 2022 provides opportunities for investors from all countries to receive faster application form I-526 processing and immediately available “set-aside” visas — a huge advantage for investors from backlogged countries like China, India and Vietnam.

 - Additional visa wait time for backlogged countries